Contact Us Today (424) 372-3112

 Time Constraints for Filing a Notice of Appeal for Misdemeanor Cases

-You will then receive a notice which explains the time frame for your opening brief—your opportunity to explain (via your attorney) why you believe your case was unduly prejudiced.
+You will then receive a notice that explains the time frame for your opening brief—your opportunity to explain (via your attorney) why you believe your case was unduly prejudiced.
 Typically, the brief must be submitted 40 days after the filing of the appeal.
 If the brief is not submitted within that window of time, your appeal could be summarily dismissed.

 Time Constraints for Filing a California Felony Appeal